IRB Policies and Procedures

 Minor Revisions Required: The IRB may approve a project contingent upon specific, minor modifications by the Principal Investigator.
-When the revised proposal with the changes incorporated is received by the HRPP Manager, it will be routed to the chair or a member designated in the minutes (usually the primary reviewer) who will compare the modifications received with the actions requested by the IRB.
-A memo detailing and locating the changes in the proposal should accompany the submission.
+When the revised proposal with the changes incorporated is received in Cayuse IRB, it will be routed to the chair or a member designated in the minutes (usually the primary reviewer) who will compare the modifications received with the actions requested by the IRB.
 If the modifications are in compliance with the IRB directives, the chair or the primary reviewer will approve the project for the period of time specified by the IRB.
 Note: although the approval is not effective and the project may not go forward until the modifications are approved, the period of approval is a maximum of 12 months from the date of the convened meeting.

 Defer Pending Resubmission: If the IRB deems that the proposal requires substantial revisions, or if unanswered questions remain, the IRB will require the investigator to resubmit the proposal and attachments with all of the changes required and all of the questions resolved.
 A revised version of the proposal with the incorporated changes will be reconsidered at the next board meeting following resubmission.